Bargaining Unit Positions

 - five percent above the employee's regular base rate of pay.

-This temporary pay adjustment shall be for a minimum of two weeks and a maximum of one hundred eighty days, except when an extension is approved by the Human Resources.
+This temporary pay adjustment shall be for a minimum of two weeks and a maximum of one hundred eighty days, except when an extension is approved by Human Resources.

 Authorization Process for Classified and Unclassified Employees